codecrafters-io/build-your-own-redis/stage_descriptions/replication-07-ju6.md

 The command takes two arguments: the master's current replication ID and the replica's current offset.

-Since this is the replica's first connection to the master:
+For the replica's first connection to the master:

 - The replication ID will be `?` because the replica doesn't know the master's ID yet.
 - The offset will be `-1` since the replica has no data from the master yet.